Categories

 Here’s a list of these elements as I understand them:

 3. The only requirement to be here is a shared purpose.
 What is more uniting, leveling, than a shared goal?
+In any conflict, using a shared intention or goal can be a navigational light.

 5. Similar to #3, reiterated the shared purpose.